-I will be six years sober in December – but I’m certainly not an expert on addiction.
+I will be six years alcohol-free in December – but I’m certainly not an expert on addiction.
 I’m just someone who used alcohol to cope with life.
 I allowed it to take control until I took the control back.
-At the end of many of our posts and articles, you’ll see this disclaimer – Boozemusings is a lifestyle blog and the BOOM Community is a peer support group.
-We are NOT trained addiction counselors but simply a community of people who have overcome or are overcoming alcohol issues.

 My brain and emotions took years to adjust to an alcohol-free life with all its ups and downs.
 They’re still adjusting even after so long.
 Alcohol is “everywhere” isn’t it?

 I go for months doing really well and then I sort of go a bit ‘wonky’ and ‘anxious’ and ‘down’ for a short period.
 I was a bit shocked when that first happened but I realised it didn’t kill me.
 Sometimes it was because I was overtired and sometimes for no reason I could think of.
 I accepted it would happen and got used to it happening from time to time.
 I just plodded on.
 I looked after myself more when that happened and I still do.